Montana State University Archives and Special Collections: About

-The Montana State Archives and Special Collections consists of 34,000 volumes and 1200 linear feet of manuscript materials.
-There are also video and sound recordings, microforms, newspapers, maps, and photographs pertaining to the above areas of collection.
-In addition to physical holdings, the archive also produces and manages digital collections, which include the complete digitization of the Ivan Doig Archive, the Montanan Yearbooks collection, and the 1972 Montana Constitutional Convention Oral History collection.
+In addition to physical holdings, the MSU Library also produces and manages digital collections, which include the complete digitization of the Ivan Doig Archive, the Montanan Yearbooks collection, and the 1972 Montana Constitutional Convention Oral History collection.

 Notable collections

 There are numerous collections of note held at the Montana State Archives and Special Collections, including collections on Yellowstone National Park, environmental history and ecology of the North American West, Native Americans, Western writers, and more.